1. What Is Homeopathy?

-I think it’s revealing that the “skeptics” never say that homeopathy doesn’t “work”!
-Because they KNOW we have the before-and-after pictures, the X-rays, the lab tests and the doctor’s reports showing the patient got better!
-So how do they counter that?
-It all comes back to their tiresome mantra: Placebo, placebo, placebo!
+I think it’s revealing that the “skeptics” never say that homeopathy doesn’t work!
+Because they KNOW we have the before-and-after pictures, the X-rays, the lab tests and the doctor’s report showing the patient got better!
+So how do they counter this?
 “We’re not saying you didn’t get better; we’re just saying it’s only Placebo!!!”
 You know, they wouldn’t like it if we said about their drugs, “Oh, antibiotics don’t work, it’s only Placebo!”
 Of course, they would protest, “We have studies!”

 “… Drugs are tested by the people who manufacture them, in poorly designed trials, on hopelessly small numbers of weird, unrepresentative patients, and analyzed using techniques that are flawed by design, in such a way that they exaggerate the benefits of treatments.
 Unsurprisingly, these trials tend to produce results that favor the manufacturer.
 When trials end in results that companies don’t like, they are perfectly entitled to hide them from doctors and patients, so we only ever see a distorted picture of any drug’s true effects.”

 So my final word to skeptics is: redirect your considerable energies to the real “snake oil salesmen”–your friends in the pharmaceutical industry.

 2. When should I repeat the remedy?

 This is a really important question.
 Probably the easiest thing in the world to do is come up with the first remedy in a case, but then what do you do?
 What potency do you give it in, how often do you repeat it, when should you stop repeating it and what do you do if it stops working?

 The potency (what we call 30C, 200C, 1M, etc.) is dictated by the intensity of the complaint.
 Most acutes will respond to a 30C (a medium potency) and even just a single dose if you act right away.
 A cold that’s been around for a week or more may require a 30C three times a day for up to three days before a striking improvement is felt.